seupermission/PyThermometer/README.md

 # Thermometer With Python

-* Projects of Thermometer:

-  * The development of GUI/Web Real-time serial port monitor with Python.
+* The GUI/Web Real-time serial port monitor with Python

    These projects introduce some concepts and technologies to build robust and reliable monitoring software of serial port devices in the easy way.

-* If you have any comments, please tell me: cmh@seu.edu.cn

 ## HardWare